-A certain royal person, in his late 90s, was in the news recently in the UK.
-He had had a car accident – the car he was driving had ended up on its side – and it was reported that he was a bit “shaken up.”
+From time to time, there is an item in the news concerning old people and driving.
+One of my favourites concerned the late Duke of Edinburgh who had a car accident when he was in his late 90s.
+The car he was driving had ended up on its side – and it was reported that he was a bit “shaken up.”
 As one would be, even if you were much younger.

 It started some conversations about old people and driving.

 This is a serious issue – and one which affects a lot of us these days.

 In my case, it was my father.
 I lived an ocean away from my parents and kept in touch by telephone but went to visit a couple of times a year or more.
 My dad would always meet me at the airport – driving, of course.

 At some point, when he was in his mid-80s and his eyesight was failing, I began to worry for his safety.
 And that of other people, including myself.